CodeReadingClubs/www/content/blog/advent-of-code.md

 In many talks I have used Advent of Code as an example of our focus on writing, saying something like: there is no Advent of Reading code (f.e.
 I say that think literally here: https://youtu.be/jjMlguOrWHc?t=886)

 But after saying that a few times I was like: well why isn't there an Advent of Code Reading?
-So.... let's dp this!!
+So.... let's do this!!
 But of course we do not want to do this alone....
 And you can help us with sharing code snippets.